uakbr/umair-akbar/README.md

 [AWS Certified Solutions Architect](https://www.youracclaim.com/badges/3941f370-35ff-4f61-808f-729acb2d7c8f) - Accreditation verification

-[I have 66 Research Citations](https://scholar.google.com/citations?user=aRS4MOUAAAAJ&hl=en&oi=sra) and counting; research is a large part of my life
+[I have 66 Research Citations](https://scholar.google.com/citations?user=aRS4MOUAAAAJ&hl=en&oi=sra) and counting; research is a large part of my life.
+You might ask, why is it medical research? "*Aren't you a IT*"? (lol) There are no bounds to human knowledge.
+Learn as much as you can, always! :)

 - 🔭 I’m currently working on **bringing automation scripts, AI based ML to the field of Certified Information System Auditors (CISA).**

-- 🌱 I’m currently learning **Tensorflow as part of my Machine Learning endeavors.
-In addition to keeping up with all things Cloud.**
+- 🌱 I'm very passionate about **fundamental human rights.
+Especially the right to privacy.
+Which is why I founded [GDPR.gg](https://gdpr.gg/).**

 - 👨‍💻 All of my projects are available on my [Github](https://github.com/umair-akbar/).

-- 💬 Ask me about **Anything related to Google Cloud Platform or Amazon Web Services Solutions Architecting**
+- 💬 Ask me about **Anything related to Google Cloud Platform, GDPR, CCPA, privacy laws, Medical research, AWS, IT auditing, Governance, and database concurrency!** (weird flex, but ok).

-- 📫 How to reach me **usa@hakk.me**
+- 📫 How to reach me **usa@hakk.me** or **umair@hytech.dev**.
+I code highly specialized fraud detection software alongside completing a Master's!
+I'll be joining an accounting firm really soon.

 - ⚡ Fun fact **My initials are USA.
 Born and raised here.
 Never left.**